tiprankstipranks

 There are several factors which can cause our margins to suffer.

-Our margins could be substantially impacted by the following factors. - Declines in Selling Prices: The average selling prices for our products tend to decrease over their life cycles, and customers put pressure on suppliers to lower prices even when production costs are increasing.
+Our margins could be substantially impacted by the following factors: - Declines in Selling Prices: The average selling prices for certain of our products tend to decrease over their life cycles, and customers put pressure on suppliers to lower prices even when production costs are increasing.
 Further, increased competition from low-cost suppliers around the world has put additional pressures on pricing.
 Any drop in demand for our products or increase in supply of competitive products could also cause a significant drop in our average sales prices. - Increases in Material Costs: While we continually strive to negotiate better pricing for components and raw materials, there are many factors that could lead to higher material costs, or premiums incurred for expedited orders, including an increase in industry demand for or supplier shortages of certain components, or inflationary pressures.
-Further, commodity prices, especially those pertaining to gold, copper and silver, can be volatile.
-Fluctuations in these prices and other commodity prices associated with Bel's raw materials will have a corresponding impact on our profit margins. - Increases in Labor Costs: Wage rates, particularly in the PRC, Mexico and Slovakia where the majority of our manufacturing associates are located, have been gradually increasing in recent years as government-mandated increases in the minimum wage rate in these jurisdictions cause an increase in our overall pay scale.
-Labor costs can also be impacted by fluctuations in the exchange rates in which local wages are paid as compared to the U.S. dollar.
+Further, commodity prices, especially those pertaining to gold and copper, can be volatile.
+Fluctuations in these prices and other commodity prices associated with Bel's raw materials will have a corresponding impact on our profit margins. - Increases in Labor Costs: Wage rates, particularly in the PRC, Mexico, India and Slovakia where the majority of our manufacturing associates are located, have been gradually increasing in recent years as government-mandated increases in the minimum wage rate in these jurisdictions cause an increase in our overall pay scale.
+Labor costs can also be impacted by fluctuations in the exchange rates in which local wages are paid as compared to the U.S. dollar. - Imposition of Tariffs: Governments may impose tariffs to raise domestic revenue, protect domestic industries or exert political leverage over another country.
+Bel is a global organization with a material volume of shipments of raw materials, work in progress and finished goods into and out of the U.S. to and from a number of other countries, including but not limited to the PRC, Mexico, India and throughout Europe.
+Any new or increase in tariffs imposed either by the U.S. government on foreign imports or by a foreign government on U.S. exports related to the countries in which Bel transacts business could lead to reduced margins or increased prices that could cause decreased customer demand.
+For additional information regarding risks associated with tariffs and the imposition of new or increased tariff rates, see the discussion set forth below under the caption, "Changes in trade policies and tariffs and other factors beyond our control remain uncertain and may materially adversely impact our results.
+The imposition of new or increased tariffs and trade restrictions, particularly with respect to the PRC and Mexico, may materially adversely affect our business, financial condition, and results of operations."
 Profit margins will be materially and adversely impacted if we are not able to reduce our costs of production, introduce technological innovations as sales prices decline, or pass through cost increases to customers.

 Accounting & Financial Operations - Risk 2